muesli/cancelreader/README.md

 ## Usage

 `NewReader` returns a reader with a `Cancel` function.
-If the input reader is an `*os.File`, the cancel function can be used to interrupt a blocking `Read` call.
+If the input reader is a `File`, the cancel function can be used to interrupt a blocking `Read` call.
 In this case, the cancel function returns true if the call was canceled successfully.
-If the input reader is not an `*os.File`, the cancel function does nothing and always returns false.
+If the input reader is not a `File`, the cancel function does nothing and always returns false.

 ```go